sreilly1977/dlh-cyber_security/blue_team/3x02_the_alert_factory/README.md

 baseline FPs come from three rules (005/007/008) shipped deliberately as correlation-input tiers, not solo alerts.

+### In plain English

+- 8 of 13 tuned rules have zero baseline false positives.
+- 99.96% of the 30,631 baseline FPs come from just three rules: 005, 007, and 008.
+- Those three were intentionally broad; they act as inputs to correlation, not standalone alerts.
+Clean-up effort should focus there.

 ---

 # [11.
 Tuning Pass on Noisy Rules](https://github.com/sreilly1977/dlh-cyber_security/tree/main/blue_team/3x02_the_alert_factory/11-tune_rules.sh)